-We leave the local area early in the morning and head to the Newcastle area, stopping en route for the chance to have lunch.
+We leave your coach pick up early in the morning and head to the Newcastle area, stopping en route for the chance to have lunch.
 We then continue to our overnight hotel, arriving in good time to unpack and relax before dinner is served.

 Today's highlight is our visit to marvellous, contemporary Alnwick Garden.
 From the symmetrical design and 15,000-plus plants of the Ornamental Garden to the water sculptures arranged around a 'serpent' shaped from holly; and from the Poison Garden containing some of the world's deadliest beauties to the bamboo Labyrinth, there's simply so much to see.

 Day Two: Included Alnwick Garden visit

 During your time here you'll also have the chance to explore Alnwick Castle itself.
 This magnificent medieval border fortress was extensively restored in the 19th Century, was the location used as Brancaster Castle in Downton Abbey's 2014 Christmas special, and now features a Downton Abbey exhibition of photography, costumes, and props.
 Newmarket guests are entitled to a specially negotiated entry rate, payable to your Tour Manager on site.